 Edible Play Dough:

-I have tried several edible play dough recipes, and this one is my favorite.
-The kids love to help me make the play dough, and they will play with it for hours.
-If you keep the play dough in a sealed container or zip lock, it will last several days.
-The play dough is fun to play with, and it tastes great too.
-Play dough is not only a great fine motor activity, but it’s great for building the imagination too.
+I’ve tried a lot of edible play dough recipes, but this is the best.
+My kids enjoy assisting me in making the play dough, and they will spend hours playing with it.
+If you store the play dough in a sealed container or a zip lock bag, it should keep for several days.
+The play dough is both entertaining and delicious to use.
+Play dough isn’t only helpful in improving fine motor skills; it’s also good for encouraging creativity.

 1 cup peanut butter